hashicorp/packer/website/source/docs/provisioners/ansible-local.html.markdown

   chi-appservers
   </pre>

+* `playbook_dir` (string) - a path to the complete ansible directory structure on your local system to be copied to the remote machine as the `staging_directory` before all other files and directories.

 * `playbook_paths` (array of strings) - An array of paths to playbook files on your local system.
 These will be uploaded to the remote machine under `staging_directory`/playbooks.
 By default, this is empty.